 - Protection of life from solar radiation

 The atmosphere is one of the five reservoirs included in the Earth system; the four others are Geosphere, Hydrosphere, Biosphere and the Anthroposphere; finally, the atmosphere outermost layer is the boundary of the Earth system and separates us from other objects in space.
-The atmosphere consist of a set of layers whereof the first and closest to Earth is troposphere (sealevel-11.000 metres) The layer nearest the Earth’s surface, rising from sea level to about 6 miles (11 km), is the troposphere.
+The atmosphere consists of a set of layers whereof the first and closest to Earth is troposphere (sealevel-11.000 metres) The layer nearest the Earth’s surface, rising from sea level to about 6 miles (11 km), is the troposphere.
 The primary heat source for the troposphere is infrared energy (heat) that radiates from Earth’s surface.

 The layers of the atmosphere: